 This may sound impossible, but some lenders will provide a loan that is not affordable but people and families live in bad conditions with no heating or not enough food in the cupboards for months just to pay the loan off.

 A loan is only affordable if you managed to pay it back without going into serious hardship and poverty.
-If you chose to honour the agreement and experience hardship, the loan can still be classed as unaffordable.
+If you chose to honour the agreement and experience hardship, the loan could still be classed as unaffordable.

 It is Provident’s responsibility to spot when a loan will be unaffordable during the application process.

-You can apply for a refund, including the interest you paid, if you repaid the Provident loan back within the last six years.
+You can apply for a refund, including the interest you paid if you repaid the Provident loan back within the last six years.

 Should I Use a Claims Management Company?

+You could use a Claims Management company to handle your refund process with Provident, but there are other options that might be cheaper and just as effective.
 A claims management firm is a business in the United Kingdom that will handle the complaint on your behalf and request a loan refund for you.